 James A. Vidmar

-Jim Vidmar is a member concentrating on business reorganization cases and debtor/creditor issues.
+Jim Vidmar has always concentrated on business reorganization cases and debtor/creditor issues.
 He has significant experience working with businesses in financial distress.
 He has participated in many business insolvency cases in Maryland, Virginia and the District of Columbia, including work on behalf of Chapter 11 debtors, trustees in bankruptcy, banks, landlords and creditors’ committees.
 Mr. Vidmar has represented purchasers of loans and parties in bankruptcy sales.
 He often represents homebuilders and developers.
 He has defended many claims against commercial guarantors.

 Mr. Vidmar is a past president of the Bankruptcy Bar Association for Maryland and is a member of the American Bankruptcy Institute.
 In 1992, Mr. Vidmar became the first lawyer in Maryland to become board certified in business bankruptcy law by the American Bankruptcy Board of Certification.
 He has been selected by his peers to be included in the 2007 through 2019 Maryland Super Lawyers and the Washington, D.C.
 Super Lawyers editions in the category of bankruptcy and creditor/debtor rights.
 He was named a top lawyer in business reorganization by Washingtonian Magazine.
 He is included in the 2010 to present editions of The Best Lawyers in America.